If you are new to keeping chickens then feather loss can be a frustrating event.

 - Mites will suck the blood of their host and in extreme cases this can lead to anemia, sickness and eventually death.

-- The depluming mite is probably the worst of the lot since it actually burrows into their skin around the feather follicle and can be difficult to get rid of.
+- The depluming mite is probably the worst of the lot since it actually burrows into their skin around the feather follicles and can be difficult to get rid of.

 Checking and treating your chickens for external parasites is a task that should be done regularly to avoid finding an overwhelming infestation.
 Minor infestations can be treated with poultry dust – do not forget to treat the coop and nesting boxes too!